 The tour departs from Sea Isle Marina, and heads towards the San Marco Islands.
 You will also get to see Memorial Island, Star Island, and Hibiscus Island.

 When your done taking in the beautiful islands, you’ll head over to see the houses of the rich and famous on millionaires row.
 The trip ends with a high-speed cruise back to the Marina.

 Catch a Free Outdoor Movie – Things to do with Kids, Miami

 From October to May every year, Soundscape Park hosts a free outdoor movie night once a week.
 The movies tend to be family favorites and are the perfect way to end an action packed day.

 The park is also right next to the New World Center which holds a symphony, so it’s an excellent place to come and have a picnic, and listen to the sounds of the orchestra.

 It’s also located right near Lincoln road, so you can head over there to get a bite to eat or do some shopping before your movie starts.

 Best Miami Hotel For Kids

 The Palms Hotel and Spa

-Big Pink is widely recognised in Miami travel literature as a restaurant recommendation.
-Its easy to see why with the large portions of comfort foods, vegetarian options and great cockta
+Big Pink is widely recognized in Miami travel literature as a restaurant recommendation.
+Its easy to see why with the large portions of comfort foods, vegetarian options and great cocktails.

 Santorini by Georgio